Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_feed.md

 ## Feedforward loops

-In the previous section, we saw that negative autoregulation can be used to speed up the response time of a protein to an external stimulus.
+In the previous lesson, we saw that negative autoregulation can be used to speed up the response time of a protein to an external stimulus.
 The catch is that negative autoregulation can only be used if the protein is itself a transcription factor.
 Only about 300 out of 4,400 total *E. coli* proteins are transcription factors[^tfNumber].
 Is there a simple way of speeding up a cell's ability to manufacture a protein if that protein is not a transcription factor?

 The answer will lie in another small network motif called the **feedforward loop** (**FFL**).
 The FFL motif, shown in the figure below, is a network substructure in which *X* is connected to both *Y* and *Z*, and *Y* is connected to *Z*.
 In this sense, calling the FFL motif a "loop" is a misnomer.
 Rather, it is a small structure in which there are two "paths" from *X* to *Z*; one via direct regulation of *Z* by *X*, and another in which there is an intermediate transcription factor *Y*.
 This is why this motif is called *feedforward* rather than *feedback*.